zntb/fullstack-open-part4/README.md

 If defining your own test input list of blogs is too much work, you can use the ready-made list [here](https://github.com/fullstack-hy2020/misc/blob/master/blogs_for_test.md).

 You are bound to run into problems while writing tests.
 Remember the things that we learned about [debugging](https://fullstackopen.com/en/part3/saving_data_to_mongo_db#debugging-node-applications) in part 3.
 You can print things to the console with `console.log` even during test execution.

+### 4.5\*: Helper Functions and Unit Tests, step 3

+**NB** when you are comparing objects, the [deepStrictEqual](https://nodejs.org/api/assert.html#assertdeepstrictequalactual-expected-message) method is probably what you want to use, since the [strictEqual](https://nodejs.org/api/assert.html#assertstrictequalactual-expected-message) tries to verify that the two values are the same value, and not just that they contain the same properties.
+For differences between various assert module functions, you can refer to this [Stack Overflow answer](https://stackoverflow.com/questions/16745855/difference-between-equal-deep-equal-and-strict-equal/73937068#73937068).

+Write the tests for this exercise inside of a new _describe_ block.
+Do the same for the remaining exercises as well.